namit12ks/M-QAM-Performance-Analysis-AWGN/README.md

 ## How to Run Locally
 1. Clone this repository and open MATLAB (R2025b or later recommended).
 2. Ensure both `M_QAM.slx` and `runSimulation.m` are in the same active directory.
-3. Type `run2` in the MATLAB Command Window to execute the simulation.
+3. Type `runSimulation` in the MATLAB Command Window to execute the simulation.
 4. The waterfall curve will generate automatically upon completion.